-Campbell dataloggers and comm products used in update of mine measurement system
+Campbell data loggers and communication products used to update mine measurement system

-Chevron Mining, Inc., (CMI) owned and operated a 6.6 million-metricton-per-year (6.6 million-U.S.-ton) molybdenum mining and processing operation in northern New Mexico until June of 2014.
+Chevron Mining, Inc., (CMI) owned and operated a 6.6 million-metric-ton-per-year (6.6 million-U.S.-ton) molybdenum mining and processing operation in northern New Mexico until June of 2014.
 The operation included ore transport, crushing, concentration, and drying.
 The facility also included 4.3 megawatts of gas or diesel electrical generation.
 Montrose Air Quality Services (MAQS) operated a network of meteorological and groundwater monitoring stations for CMI from 1995 through mine closure.
 The mine is currently in closure status and is under the control of Chevron Environmental Management Corporation (EMC).

-MAQS continues to operate a large network of meteorological and groundwater-lysimeter monitoring stations at the project mine and tailings operations.
+MAQS continues to operate a large network of meteorological and groundwaterlysimeter monitoring stations at the project mine and tailings operations.
 The stations within the network are in a mountainous region of northern New Mexico, in complex terrain.
 The meteorological monitoring consists of five 3-meter (10-foot) tripod tower stations, one 10-meter (33-foot) tower, five precipitation stations, and ten lysimeter monitoring wells.

 The network provides long-term data to support mine reclamation test plots and provides precipitation data for the mine stormwater-discharge permit.
-One datalogger installation monitors output from a flow meter and provides monthly data summaries in compliance with the discharge permit issued by the state regulatory agency.
+One data logger installation monitors output from a flow meter and provides monthly data summaries in compliance with the discharge permit issued by the state regulatory agency.